manya7/ODT2026-CapstoneProjectName/Approval/Readme.md

-File containing basic info about the project for approval An old rotary phone is used as an interactive storytelling device.
+An old rotary phone is used as an interactive storytelling device.
 The user dials numbers and each input reveals parts of a detective story through audio or visuals.
 The system records the sequence and responds with clues, guiding the user to solve a mystery.
 When the correct final number sequence is dialed, a flower physically opens, representing the reveal of the truth and the end of the story